Welcome to School Year 2016-2017!

-I would like to welcome you to third grade!
+I would like to welcome you to fourth grade!
 My name is Mrs. Barbara Daly and I will be your child’s teacher this year.
-I am so excited to begin my 16th year at Lowes Island Elementary and I am looking forward to another school year and enriching the lives of the students I work with.
+I am so excited to begin my 18th year at Lowes Island Elementary and I am looking forward to another school year and enriching the lives of the students I work with.

 Our educational program is a triangle involving the school, the pupil, and the parents.
 Cooperation from all three will result in a smoother transition for the student, as he/she becomes a more responsible and independent worker.

 I will also be encouraging social growth – responsibility, respect, and social awareness.
 Responsibility requires a student to be prepared for school each day, and to complete daily assignments.
 In being respectful, each child should be considerate of fellow students, all adults, and all property.
-All students need to develop self-awareness,and be open to the events happening around them.
-The students need to learn to accept and use constructive criticism.
+All students need to develop self-awareness, and be open to the events happening around them.

 I love teaching and making a difference in the lives of children.
 Learning should be exciting!
 I hope to spark a curiosity in your child that will fuel his/her personal desire to ask questions and seek answers to the things that really interest him/her.
 Please join me in showing your child how wonderful learning can be.